silentorb/marloth-story/docs/general/general.md

 * It's more efficient to write.
 (This is offset by the work it takes to manage so many dimensions in a Marloth narrative.
 Traditional story telling is more verbose but the verbosity is also more loosely coupled like a string of islands.)

+### Climax

+#### Rules

+* A story is an equation, where each part of the story is filling out the equation
+* When the equation is fully filled out, the solution becomes evident and the story is over
+* The point where the story is completed is the climax
+* The final puzzle piece should depend on previous puzzle pieces for meaning and significance
+  * Don't end on a reveal that would have had nearly as much weight earlier in the story
+  * The final puzzle piece and the final point should not be the same thing.
+The final puzzle piece (within the context of all the other puzzle pieces) should imply the final point.
+    * The final point can also be explicitly pointed out after the last puzzle piece, but even so, it's still the final puzzle piece that is the main ah-ha moment, not the exposition.
+* The final puzzle piece should be non-obvious
+  * Hide it behind complexity and audience prejudice
+* The final puzzle piece should be information that involves people
+  * It should be either directly or indirectly about one or more people

 ### Continuity

 #### Background